Kilfinan

 Kilfinan is a hamlet in Argyll and Bute, Scotland in the historic parish of the same name.
 Located in the Cowal Peninsula on the eastern side of Loch Fyne, the hamlet is 4 mi northwest of the village of Tighnabruaich.
 Kilfinan is the burial place of the clan chiefs of the Lamonts, in the 13th-century Kilfinan Parish Church.

-The Kilfinan Hotel, originally a coaching inn, is over 300 years old.
+The hamlet includes the Kilfinan Hotel, originally a coaching inn, which is over 300 years old.
+The ruins of Castle MacEwen lie on the coast, about 2 km to the north-west of Kilfinan.

 Church of Saint Finan

 The parish church of Saint Finan dates from the 13th century.
 The earliest mentions are in the forms of grants made between 1231 and 1241 to the Cluniac Monks of Paisley Abbey, Paisley.

 Interior

 In 1633 the Lamont North Aisle was added by Sir Coll Lamont, whose initials "S/CL" are carved into the crowstepped north gable, and on the lintel of the west doorway, along with those of his wife, "D/BS", Dame Barbara Semple.

 In 2015 and 2016, during restoration, stones were removed from the Lamont Vault and the floor lowered.
 Two 17th-century lead coffins were discovered, which may hold the remains of Sir Coll and Dame Barbara.
 The Upper Lamont Aisle is now a gallery.
 The vault has among the best collections of ancient burial stones in the West of Scotland, including the Inveryne Stone.